Brown-University-Library/django_template_42_project/README.md

 # local-install

-This template project has references to `foo_project` and `foo_app`.

-The instructions below show how to use the template-repo to create a project named `x_project` with an app `x_app`.
+This project-template-repo contains references to `foo_project` and `foo_app`; the instructions below show how to use this project-template-repo to create a project named `x_project` with an app `x_app` -- but you'll replace x_project and x_app with the project/app names you desire.

 A couple of notes about the instructions...
 - Sensible suggestion: use the version of python used by the oldest server on which you'll be running the code.
+(Django 4.2x requires at least Python 3.8.)
 - The `update_project_and_app_references.py` script ([link](update_project)) deletes the `.git` directory, so you don't accedentally start building away and commit to the template repo.
 - When you starting the webapp via `runserver`, you'll get a message that there are migrations that need to be run.
 You can go ahead and do that, or do it another time.